 By scouring ebay you can find more, like this one for example (€40)

-Those protections only replace or protect the tank lobes.
-The original parts cost €35 to replace, and do protect well on impact, but a slide on the tarmac will get through them quickly.
+- You can upgrade or supplement the plastic protections for the tank lobes.
+The original parts are sacrificial, cost €35 to replace, and do protect well on impact; But a slide on the tarmac will get through them.
+There is also another full page dedicated to them.

 Those only replace the original bash plate, and most also stop using the engine as a mounting point in the rear.
 Note that makes them incompatible with center stands.

-An inmate at advrider, Ian Chappel, is doing a batch of very nice replacement bash plates, attaching to the center stand mounts..
-No web site as of yet, but a PDF doc with all the info. £200 (plus VAT for Europe), shipping extra.
+An inmate at advrider, Ian Chappel, is doing a batch of very nice replacement bash plates, attaching to the center stand mounts.
+No web site, but a PDF doc with all the info. £200 (plus VAT for Europe), shipping extra.
 See also a report of a satisfied user.
 Also covers the crap flap zone.

 AS3 Performance plate